 Mr. Krause is the author of: “California Real Property Financing: Bankruptcy and Secured Real Property Transactions,” CEB, 1989 (Contributing Author); Steinberg, Bankruptcy Litigation, 1989 (Contributing Author); “Whose Lawyer Are You: Fiduciary Obligations of Debtor in Possession’s Counsel,” 31 Beverly Hill Bar Ass’n Journal, Vol. 2 (1997); “In a Class All Their Own,” Vol. 20, No. 5, Los Angeles Lawyers 42 (July-August 1997); “Appellate Practice Educational Materials for Federal Judicial Center Programs for New Bankruptcy Appellate Panel Judges,” (1996 and 1997); “The Bias of the Courts Against Single Asset Real Estate Cases is Creating Bad Law in the Area of Classification,” 22 Cal.
 Bankr.
 J. 45, 1994; “United States Trustee Guidelines Regarding Prepetition Retainers,” 18 Cal.
 Bankr.
 J. 135, 1990; “Treatment of Prepetition Retainers,” 17 Cal.
 Bankr.
 J. 153, 1989; “Foreclosure Sales Should Not Be Treated As Fraudulent Transfers,” 1 ABA Bankr.
 Litigation Newsletter 7 (1993); “Non-Collusive Foreclosure Sales of Real Property Are Not Avoidable As Fraudulent Transfers,” 3 ABA Bankr.
 Litigation Newsletter 18 (1995); Consultant, Bernhardt, California Mortgage and Deed of Trust Practice (2d ed.
 1989 CEB).

 Mr. Krause has served as an Adjunct Professor, University of Southern California School of Law, 1994-2000 and 2002; Loyola School of Law, 1987 and 1988.
 He is a member of the Los Angeles County Bar Association (Former Member of Executive Committee of Section on Commercial Law and Bankruptcy and Past Chair of Pro Bono Debtor Assistance Project) and the American Bar Association (Member, Sections on Litigation and Business Law; Past Co-Chairman of Bankruptcy and Insolvency Committee of the Litigation Section); The State Bar of California (Former Member, UCC Committee, Business Law Section, 1987-1990; Former Member, Debtor-Creditor Committee, Business Law Section, 1992-1995); Los Angeles Bankruptcy Forum (Past President); California Bankruptcy Forum (Former Director); Financial Lawyers Conference (Former Board Member, 1999-2002).
-He is the President of Turnaround Management Association, Southern California Chapter and Co‑Chair of the 2017 Turnaround Management Association Western Regional Conference.
+He served as President of the Turnaround Management Association, Southern California Chapter in 2017 and was Co‑Chair of the 2017 Turnaround Management Association Western Regional Conference.

 In 2018, Mr. Krause was selected as a ranked lawyer in Chambers USA: America’s Leading Lawyers for Business.
 He has also been recognized by The Best Lawyers in America in the area of Bankruptcy and Creditor Debtor Rights and Insolvency and Reorganization Law for more than a decade.